Real-John-Cheung/TwoChowOneHu-Bot/README.md

 # TwoChowOneHu-Bot
-might be the first truly Weibo Bot
+might be the first truly Weibo Bot.
+Will send generated fragment every half an hour.